How did you begin your Digital Marketing Apprenticeship?

-We created a new website last year which was a big task, but it was great to implement the things I’ve learnt, for example setting up and using Google Analytics and adding bits of code to the website.
+We created a new website last year which was a big task, but it was great to implement the things I’ve learnt.
+This included setting up and using Google Analytics and adding bits of code to the website.

-I’ve also created an analytical dashboard, which displays the number of website visitors to different pages, social media engagement, weekly leads and sales etc and we look at this every week as a team.
-This is great because by keeping track of it, we can find out the types of social media posts that work and that we need to produce more of, and those that don’t get the same engagement.
+I’ve also created an analytical dashboard, and we look at this every week as a team.
+This is great because by keeping track, we can identify social media posts that work and that we need to produce more of.

 How did you find the learning?

-I started off with in-person masterclasses where we would meet in Bristol each month, but they moved online a few months into the apprenticeship due to the pandemic.
-The online classes worked just as well and I really looked forward to them as our group guided and supported each other.
+I really looked forward to the Masterclasses as our group guided and supported each other.
 Glenda, our trainer, was brilliant as she brought lots of experience.
 We could ask her any marketing question and relate it to our own business specifically.
 I also had my coach, another expert who’s got decades of marketing experience on hand, to help at each step.

-When it came to the assessment side of the apprenticeship, I had loads of support and guidance.
+When it came to the assessment, I had loads of support and guidance.
 We had revision sessions and webinars before exams so we could make sure we understood the content fully, as well as one-to-one coaching sessions for our portfolios and end-point assessment.
 Creating my portfolio of work wasn’t easy, but Nathan helped me through the process.
-There was always someone on hand at each step of the way to help me get the best result and it worked as I got a distinction!
+There was always someone on hand at each step to help me get the best result.
+It worked as I got a distinction!
 I put a lot of work in, but I couldn’t have done it without all the trainers and coaches.

 How was your experience of the assessments?

 I have relatively mild dyslexia, which has set me back within my previous education.
 However, Working Knowledge was extremely supportive throughout the apprenticeship.
-I received extra time in exams and my trainer and coach were aware so they could understand that I might take a little bit longer to process information.
+I received extra time in exams and my trainer and coach were aware.
+They understood that I might take a little bit longer to process information.

 Writing up my portfolio with dyslexia was quite daunting, but it was honestly fine.
 It was one of the biggest pieces of writing I’ve done, but I’d say it was one of the most simple thanks to the guidance I received from Nathan.
 I definitely wouldn’t be put off by any parts of the apprenticeship if you have dyslexia or any other kind of difficulty with reading or writing.
 You’re supported every step of the way.